-Prior to taking any action on (1) a local coastal program or any amendment thereto, (2) any coastal development permit, or (3) any consistency determination or certification, which relates to the disposal of hazardous substances at sea, the commission shall consult with the following governmental entities:
+Prior to Before taking any action on (1) a local coastal program or any amendment thereto, (2) any coastal development permit, or (3) any consistency determination or certification, that relates to the disposal of hazardous substances at sea, the commission shall consult with the following governmental entities:

-- (a) Department of Toxic Substances Control. - (b) State Lands Commission. - (c) State Air Resources Board and relevant air pollution control districts or air quality management districts. - (d) Department of Fish and Game. - (e) State Water Resources Control Board and relevant California regional water quality control boards. - (f) Secretary for Environmental Protection. - (g) Governor's Office of Planning and Research. - (h) The local government located closest to the proposed activity, or within whose jurisdiction the activity is proposed, or within whose jurisdiction there may be effects of the proposed activity.
+- (a) Department of Toxic Substances Control. - (b) State Lands Commission.

+(c) State Air Resources Board and relevant air pollution control districts or air quality management districts.

+(d) Department of Fish and Game Wildlife.

+(e) State Water Resources Control Board and relevant California regional water quality control boards.

+(f) Secretary for Environmental Protection.

+(g) Governor's Office of Planning and Research.

+(h) The local government located closest to the proposed activity, or within whose jurisdiction the activity is proposed, or within whose jurisdiction there may be effects of the proposed activity.

 (Added by Ch.
 465, Stats.
-1986; Amended by GRP 1, of 1991.)
+1986.
+Amended by GRP 1 of 1991; Ch.
+343, Stats.
+2000; Ch.
+97, Stats.
+2022.)